par7133/Homomm/README.md

 Hello and welcome to Homomm!

-Homomm is a light and simple software on premise to exchange multimedia messages with friends, whats app like .
+Homomm is a light and simple software on premise to exchange multimedia messages with friends, whats app like.

 ## What do we need to make Homomm successful?
 <ol>